Use an Architecture

 it.
 As Dwight D. Eisenhower said,

 “The plan is nothing; the planning is everything.”
-It is essential to identify

 and attack the highest risk items early in the project.